Rubia-Souza/Formatador-Texto/README.md

 # Formatador-Texto
-Questão 2 do teste prático do CRS
+Questão 2 do teste prático do CSR